 An evolved culture of trust, collaboration and open communication will always be the real driver for making remote work effective and successful.

 These are the same Agile tenets that support self-organizing and high-performing teams, which are ideally suited for scenarios requiring technology to connect and collaborate.
 When business continuity plans kick in, your teams will already be wired and ready to go.

 Building an Agile Foundation for the Future

-The COVID-19 pandemic is making all of us rethink much of how we currently organize and operate our businesses.
+The COVID-19 pandemic was a catalyst for all of us to rethink much of how we currently organize and operate our businesses.
 It’s also forcing some very hard lessons on more than a few organizations—especially those lacking an adaptive agile mindset that builds resilience into their operations and culture.
 Business agility will not only allow organizations to thrive in relatively routine times when rapidly changing marketplaces are the norm, but also thrive in categorically non-routine times of crisis like today when everything changing is the new norm.